apike/allenpike.com/second-person-present-tense-story/index.markdown

 slug: second-person-present-tense-story
 title: Second person, present tense story
 wordpress_id: 204
+warning: A high school writing exercise from roughly 2001.<br><br>Reading this nonsense is inadvisable – other than perhaps as evidence that a kid who writes this way could eventually become a well-adjusted adult with enough time.
 ---

-*An example of the kind of nonsense creative writing I would do in high school, roughly 2001.
-Reading it is inadvisable, other than perhaps as evidence that a kid who writes this kind of stuff could eventually become a well-adjusted adult with enough time.*

 Ooh!
 Look who it is!
 Read my story, do you?
 Don't be denying it, I have proof!
 The silent type, eh?
 I think we can soon remedy that.
 I've written a little story; but not in first person—no, that won't do at all.
 Third person is way too overdone.
 So I will take the path not often traveled: second person.